saramic/learning/README.md

 ## Progress

+* Sat 18th Feb 2017
+  * a coding dojo in ruby - roman numerals maybe doing it in order of counting is not that bad after all
+* Fri 17th Feb 2017
+  * a coding dojo in ruby - roman numerals
 * Thu 16th Feb 2017
   * a coding dojo in ruby - roman numerals
   * bash challenge 5